DevOpsWithDimas/DevOpsWithDimas.github.io/_drafts/gitlab/03d-getting-started.markdown

 1. Create a `.gitlab-ci.yml` file
 2. Running the Gitlab CI pipelines
-3. How Gitlab CI/CD pipeline works?
-4. Tips for writing the `.gitlab-ci.yml`
+3. Tips for writing the `.gitlab-ci.yml`
-5. Tips for design Gitlab CI/CD pipeline
+4. Tips for design Gitlab CI/CD pipeline

 <!--more-->